lando/lando/docs/README.md

 ---
 home: true
+pageClass: lando-home
+layout: Lando
 heroImage: /images/hero.png
+heroText: Lando is for people who do things
 actionText: OoOoO!
 TELL ME MORE! →
 actionLink: /basics/
+navbar: true
 features:
 - title: Digital Agency
   details: Strategy, design, development, testing and hosting.
 We do it all and you get a website that grows your organization.